gpfilgueira/ptr-man/README.md

 # ptr-notes
-Notes on commands and logic stting up transport and routing protocols on network simulation and emulation tools
+Notes on commands and logic setting up transport and routing protocols on network simulation and emulation tools